ExPLoit: Extracting Private Labels in Split Learning

 \section{Abstract}

-Split learning is a popular technique used to perform vertical federated learning, where the goal is to jointly train a model on the private input and label data held by two parties.
-To preserve privacy of the input and label data, this technique uses a split model and only requires the exchange of intermediate representations (IR) of the inputs and gradients of the IR between the two parties during the learning process.
-In this paper, we propose \emph{Gradient Inversion Attack} (GIA), a label leakage attack that allows an adversarial input owner to learn the label owner's private labels by exploiting the gradient information obtained during split learning.
-GIA frames the label leakage attack as a supervised learning problem by developing a novel loss function using certain key properties of the dataset and models.
-Our attack can uncover the private label data on several multi-class image classification problems and a binary conversion prediction task with near-perfect accuracy ($97.01\% - \uptox \%$), demonstrating that split learning provides negligible privacy benefits to the label owner.
-Furthermore, we evaluate the use of gradient noise to defend against GIA.
-While this technique is effective for simpler datasets, it significantly degrades utility for datasets with higher input dimensionality.
-Our findings underscore the need for better privacy-preserving training techniques for vertically split data.
+\emph{Split learning} is a popular technique used for vertical federated learning (VFL), where the goal is to jointly train a model on the private input and label data held by two parties.
+This technique uses a split-model, trained end-to-end, by exchanging the intermediate representations (IR) of the inputs and gradients of the IR between the two parties.
+We propose \emph{ExPLoit} -- a label-leakage attack that allows an adversarial input-owner to extract the private labels of the label-owner during split-learning.
+ExPLoit frames the attack as a supervised learning problem by using a novel loss function that combines gradient-matching and several regularization terms developed using key properties of the dataset and models.
+Our evaluations show that ExPLoit can uncover the private labels with near-perfect accuracy of up to $\uptox \%$.
+Our findings underscore the need for better training techniques for VFL.